- 1 Tips for Moving to NYC Alone

 And, since you’re surrounded by skyscrapers, there’s a unique hell of accidentally entering a wind tunnel, where the already cold air gets even colder.

-Ensure you have a trusty, warm winter coat, gloves, scarf, hat, and solid, comfortable boots.
-You’ll need it all to stay warm on the coldest of winter days.
+Ensure you have a trusty, warm winter coat, gloves, scarf, hat, and solid, comfortable boots–you’ll need it all to stay warm.

 You can get almost anywhere using public transportation